Creating an Application

 // ]

-You can also maintain contracts as JavaScript files.
-If you export models
+You can also maintain contracts as separate JavaScript or TypeScript files that export models

 and actions

-from a .js file, you can pass it as a string to Canvas.initialize({ contract })
+, and pass them as a string to Canvas.initialize({ contract })

 .
-Canvas will execute it inside a QuickJS WASM VM.
+Canvas will execute them inside a QuickJS WASM VM.

 Actions

-Each Canvas action is calld with a set of parameters:
+Each Canvas action is called with a set of parameters:

 - a